Reprogramming of second-hand hearing aids!

 Is using a second-hand hearing aid clinically all right?

-From the clinical point of view hearing aids are medical devices and may carry germs and diseases from one person to another, so the short answer to your question is no. If you inherited a pair of hearing aids from a lose relative (e.g. from your mother or father) and you feel very connected to them and wish to use them the best is to send them to the manufacturer for a full service and clean up.
+From the clinical point of view, hearing aids are medical devices and may carry germs and diseases from one person to another, so the short answer to your question is no. If you inherited a pair of hearing aids from a lost relative (e.g. from your mother or father) and you feel very connected to them and wish to use them, the best is to send them to the manufacturer for a full service and cleaning.

 Can a second-hand hearing aid be reprogrammed for my hearing loss?

 Absolutely.
-The best approach is to start with a free hearing test, and then reprogram your second-hand hearing aids based on your hearing test results.
-Please also see our response to clinical considerations of using second-hand hearing aids in this article.
+The best approach is to find a local audiologist to have a hearing test and reprogramming.
+Alternatively, you can send your hearing aids to us along with your audiogram so we can reprogram your second-hand hearing aids based on your hearing test results.
+Please also see our response to the clinical considerations of using second-hand hearing aids in this article.

 Do I need a hearing test to use a second-hand hearing aid?

 Yes.
-This is because the second-hand hearing aids you receive are programmed for the hearing loss level of their original owner.
+This is because the second-hand hearing aids you hold are programmed for the hearing loss level of their original owner.
 You need to have a fresh hearing test so we can program them for your level of hearing loss.
-In addition to that the little wire, the speakers (in the case of RIC hearing aids) and the little silicon dome that goes into the ear need to be selected based on your level of hearing loss.
+In addition to that, the little wire, the speakers (in the case of RIC hearing aids) and the little silicon dome that goes into the ear need to be selected based on your level of hearing loss and the shape of your ear canals.

 Where can I find help with second-hand hearing aids?

-Please book a free hearing test with us in London so we can provide a free hearing test and then reprogram your hearing aids.
+Please book a free hearing test with us in London, so we can provide a free hearing test and then reprogram your hearing aids.
 We will be able to provide a clean-up and service, a different size of speakers and new domes right in the session.
-We are an official representative of Widex, Oticon, Phonak, Starkey, Signia, Rexton and Resound GN in the UK.
-Please also see our response to clinical considerations of using second-hand hearing aids in this article.
+We are an official representative of Widex, Oticon, Bernafon, Unitron, Phonak, Starkey, Signia, Rexton and Resound GN in the UK.
+Please also see our response to the clinical considerations of using second-hand hearing aids in this article.

 Where to service and reprogram a pair of second-hand hearing aids?